JonatanLindh/kandidat/text/rapport/rapport.typ

   The generation of systems must balance realism, aesthetics, and stability.
 Generating stable systems with realistic distances lead to planets appearing too small to be visible, which deteriorates the game play experience.
 On the contrary, smaller distances with large planets could lead to instability, specifically for moons.
 The moons' orbit radius increase with the planets' radius, increasing the risk of moons interacting neighboring planets.

-  #text(red)[
-  To facilitate verification of a system's stability, visible orbital trajectories were implemented (see #ref(<threePlanetTrajectories>)).
-The trajectories were calculated by calculating the position of the planets $n$-steps ahead, where each step advances $Delta t$ into the future.
-Decreasing $Delta t$ allowed for a more visually accurate trajectory.
-However, using a higher $Delta t$ *overestimated* the risk of instability, meaning that a system with stable trajectories utilizing a high $Delta t$ could be verified as stable as far into the future as the trajectories showed.
-  ]
-  #text(blue)[

-  Låter det här bra!??!?

-   To verify a system's stability, trajectories (see #ref(<P-trajectories>)) where used.
-And in the same way the trajectories aren't entirely accurate, so is the live simulation.
-Due to reasons talked about in #ref(<validity>) error's will accumulate.
-This meant that bodies placed in what should be stable orbits, might not be stable in the long run.

-   As with trajectories the error becomes bigger when the body makes a bigger transformation between steps.
-So to mitigate errors a higher physics framerate and a lower G (slowing down the orbits) can be used.
-But this means that increasing the speed (by increasing G) might cause a previously stable system to become unstable due to simulation error.
- ]
+  To verify a system's stability, the previously implemented trajectories (see #ref(<P-trajectories>)) were used (see #ref(<threePlanetTrajectories>)).
+However, these trajectories were not entirely accurate; numerical errors accumulate over time, meaning that initially stable orbits may eventually become unstable.

+  These errors tended to grow when bodies undergo large transformations between physics steps.
+The errors were reduced by utilizing a higher physics frame rate and slowing down the orbit speeds.
+Conversely, faster orbits could lead to a higher accumulation of errors, making stable systems appear unstable in the simulation.

 #figure(
   image("trajectoriesSystem3Planets.png", width: 50%),
-  caption: [Three planet system with visible trajectories.
-The gap in the outer trajectory is explained by a lower $n$.]
+  caption: [Three planet system with visible trajectories.]
 )<threePlanetTrajectories>
 === General Flow #text(red)[PAUL KLAR ERIK]
-#text(red)[Denna delen kanske skulle kunna vara i resultatet, med tanke på att den bara säger som det är och inte beskriver processen?]
+#text(red)[Denna delen kanske skulle kunna vara i resultatet, med tanke på att den bara säger som det är och inte beskriver processen?
+JAg tror typ att vi också beskriver den i kapitlet ovan]

 The input seed for the system gets added as the seed to a random number generator.
 This ensures that it produces the same random numbers each time the system gets generated.
 For each attribute of the system a value for that attribute gets randomized within an interval like so.